Posted on in Pork Recipes

-This Portuguese pork stew with cockles and spicy red pepper sauce recipe is delicious.
+This spicy Portuguese pork stew with cockles, and spicy red pepper sauce, is absolutely delicious.

 Preparation timen/a